brensch/keys/README.md

 # keys
 key bindings for the modern man

-Add the file to the folder that's revealed by hitting `ctrl+R` and typing:
+Add the file to the folder that's revealed by hitting `windows+R` and typing:

 ```bash
 shell:startup